Your lungs work with your respiratory system to allow

 a mesh-like covering of very small blood vessels called capillaries

-(say: CAP-ill-er-ees).
+(say: KAP-ill-er-ees).
 These capillaries are so tiny that the cells in your blood

 need to line up single file just to march through them.

-on your mind!
-But every time you inhale air, dozens of body parts work together to
+Every time you inhale air, dozens of body parts work together to help get that

 As you breathe in, your diaphragm contracts and flattens out.
 This allows it to

 move down, so your lungs have more room to grow larger as they fill up with air.
-"Move
+And

-isn't the only part that gives your lungs the room they need.
-Your rib muscles also
+the diaphragm isn't the only part that gives your lungs the room they need.
+Your rib

 At the same time, you inhale air through your mouth and nose, and the air heads